cjoakim/CosmosAIGraph/impl1/docs/local_execution.md

 ## Microservice-per-Terminal

-In this mode, you manually create three Terminal windows, navigate to each, create/activate the python virtual environment, and start the webapp.ps1 or websvc.ps1 script.
+In this mode, you manually create two Terminal windows, navigate to each, create/activate the python virtual environment, and start the webapp.ps1 or websvc.ps1 script.

-These three microservice directories in this repo are:
+These two microservice directories in this repo are:

-- impl1\app_ai
 - impl1\app_graph
 - impl1\app_web